Why do we need a Faculty Network to support student voting rights?

 How can I become more involved with the network?

 Members may join one of our subcommittees, devoted to furthering a few of our different goals.
-Time commitment is flexible and there is potential for faculty to receive small stipends for doing this work.
+Time commitment is flexible.
 The groups will help further our long-term efforts and help us focus on the needs and perspectives of faculty members.
 The subcommittees include:

 What would a member of the network actually do on her or his campus?